 On the island of Cyprus, Kolossi Castle played a large part in the export of the region’s crops.
 Sugar was produced within the castle out of the local sugar cane found on the island, and became one of the main exported goods.
 In addition, this structure is known to be the origin of the oldest wine in the world, Commandaria.
 Legend says that Richard the Lionheart toasted with this sweet wine at his wedding in 1191.

 Kolossi Castle is even the subject of several novels.
-A visit to this castle will have you appreciating an example of fine military architecture as well as learning about its rich history and unique backstory.
+Located near Limassol, a visit to this castle will have you appreciating an example of fine military architecture as well as learning about its rich history and unique backstory.
 Explore the old sugar mill ruins and take in the sprawling views from the tower.

 Bellver Castle: Palma de Mallorca, Spain